 In this paper, we focus on synthesizing programs from specifications.
 Thus we must formalize these notions in Nuprl.
 As a first step, we define a type $\ff{Pgm}$ in Nuprl and take programs to be objects of type $\ff{Pgm}$.
-Once we have defined $\ff{Pgm}$, we can define other types of interest. \dfn A {\em program semantics} is a function $\ff{ S}$ of type $\ff{ Pgm \rightarrow Sem}$ assigning to each {\em program} $\ff{ Pg }$ of type $\ff{ Pgm}$ a {\em meaning} of type $\ff{Sem}=2^{\ff{Sem}'}$. $\ff{Sem}'$ is the type of {\em executions} consistent with the program $\ff{Pgm}$ under the semantics $\ff{S}$.
+Once we have defined $\ff{Pgm}$, we can define other types of interest.
+These definitions rely on a formalization of the notion of executions {\em consistent\/} with a program, that is, executions that could have been generated by running the program.
+As will be clear in the next sections, we can formally define in Nuprl a notion of consistency for the programs and executions considered in this paper. \dfn A {\em program semantics} is a function $\ff{ S}$ of type $\ff{ Pgm \rightarrow Sem}$ assigning to each {\em program} $\ff{ Pg }$ of type $\ff{ Pgm}$ a {\em meaning} of type $\ff{Sem}=2^{\ff{Sem}'}$, where $\ff{Sem}'$ is the type of {\em executions} consistent with the program $\ff{Pgm}$ under the semantics $\ff{S}$.
 A {\em specification} is a predicate $\ff{ X}$ on $\ff{Sem}'$.
 A program $\ff Pg$ {\em satisfies} the specification $\ff X$ if $\ff{X(e)}$ holds for all $e$ in $\ff{S(Pg)}$.
 A specification $\ff{X}$ is {\em satisfiable} if there exists a program that satisfies $\ff X$. \edfn

 As Definition~\ref{def:main} suggests, all objects in Nuprl are typed.
 To simplify our discussion, we typically suppress the type declarations.
 Definition~\ref{def:main} shows that the satisfiability of a specification is definable in Nuprl.
 The key point for the purposes of this paper is that from a constructive proof that $\ff X$ is satisfiable, we can extract a program that satisfies $\ff{ X}$.